ImSwordQueen/Win10to7ManualPack/ReadME.md

+# Windows 10to7 Manual Transformation Pack

+Basically a harder and manual version of 21H2to7.

+## This readme is a work in progress.
+Come check it later.

 Thanks for downloading this transformation pack.

 This is a major update for my Windows 8.1 to Windows 7 Transformation Pack, now taking the form of an easy-to-use installer that transforms the whole system for you.
 It is not 100% perfect so don't be disappointed that it doesn't look 100% like Windows 7.